quicbit-js/qb-json-tokv/readme.md

         info        (object) if tok === TOK.ERR or tok === TOK.END, then info holds details that can be used to recover or handle values split across buffers.

-        return      truthy to continue processing, falsey to halt processing (returning a true boolean may be slighty faster than other truthy values)
+        return      return truthy to continue processing, falsey to halt processing (returning a true boolean may be slighty faster than other values)

-    opt
-        off         offset into src to start parsing (default is 0) lim         limit in src to stop parsing (default is src.length)
-        state       (integer - to continue parsing at another point, you can provide a state

-    for incremental parsing, you can pass the state object returned by the end callback into this argument.

 ## TOK